sandtray THERapy

 Sandtray therapy is not just for children.
 It is used extensively with adults, particularly adults navigating trauma, grief, identity questions, relational difficulties, and experiences that resist verbal articulation.
 Some of the most profound work in a sandtray session happens in complete silence.

-“The sand tray gives form to what lives inside you.
-Once you can see it, insight and change become possible when they might not have felt possible before.”
+The figures in the sand tray give form to what lives inside you.
+Once you can see it, insight and change become possible when they might not have felt possible before.

 What a Sandtray Session Looks Like